umr4nlp/umr-guidelines/guidelines.md

 ##### Part 4-2-1-1.
 Pre-defined metanodes

 Pre-defined metanodes are nodes that are present at the top of every temporal dependency structure, connected directly to the `ROOT` node.
-There are four pre-defined metanodes: `PAST_REF`, `PRESENT_REF`, `FUTURE_REF`, and `DCT` (document creation time).
+There are four pre-defined metanodes: `past-reference`, `present-reference`, `future-reference`, and `DCT` (document creation time).
 Unlike time expressions, the pre-defined metanodes don’t correspond to linguistic material in the text.
 As mentioned above, there is a generic `:depends-on` relation between all nodes in the temporal superstructure.